petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/forms.md

 Submissions counts the number of times the submit button was clicked on a form.
 It's the gold standard metric for a form, because that's why the form was created in the first place: to collect data entered into the form.
 If the submit button isn't clicked, you don't get the data you wanted.

 The submissions trend line shows the number of times the submit button was clicked each day (or hour, if yesterday or last 24 hours are selected) over the selected time period.
+You can find more detailed information about this in [Asset Appears On](#asset-appears-on), at the bottom of the page.

 ### Views

 Views is a common metric among all assets (and Pages).

 Useful with the time period filter, Views is the number of views for a form in a given period of time.
 It's not the same as the number of visitors, because it doesn't try to count only unique IP addresses.
 So over the last 30 days, one visitor (IP address) could come back to the page 100 times.
 That means there are 100 page views, but only one visitor (assuming the same device was used to access the page each time).
 However, a unique view isn't logged for a single user unless at least 30 minutes of inactivity on the page passes before the user interacts with the page again.
+You can find more detailed information about this in [Asset Appears On](#asset-appears-on), at the bottom of the page.

 ### Abandonment